open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

               exporters: [loki/grafana_cloud_logs]
 ```

-> **Note:** You'll need to adjust the configuration to match the specific telemetry data you intend to collect and where you plan to forward it.
-The configuration snippet above is a basic example designed for traces, logs and metrics collection via OTLP and forwarding to Grafana Cloud.
+> **Note:** You'll need to adjust the configuration to match the specific telemetry you intend to collect and where you plan to forward it.
+This configuration snippet is a basic example designed for traces, logs, and metrics collected using OTLP and forwarded to Grafana Cloud.

 The previous configuration would provision the OpenTelemetry Collector to collect host metrics from the Linux host.